Mudd's Women

 "Mudd's Women" is the sixth episode of the first season of the American science fiction television series Star Trek.
 Written by Stephen Kandel, based on a story by Gene Roddenberry, and directed by Harvey Hart, it first aired on October 13, 1966.

-In the episode, the Enterprise pursues a vessel and rescues its occupants Harry Mudd, an interstellar con man, and the three mysteriously beautiful women he is transporting to become the wives of dilithium miners.
+In the episode, the Enterprise pursues a vessel and rescues its occupants Harry Mudd, an interstellar con man, and the three mysteriously beautiful women he is transporting to become the wives of settlers.

-This is the first of several episodes to feature Harry Mudd.
+This is the first of two episodes of the original series to feature Harry Mudd.
 He also appears in "I, Mudd", the animated series (TAS) episode "Mudd's Passion", and in Star Trek: Discovery, as a recurring character.

 Plot

 The USS Enterprise, under the command of Captain Kirk, is in pursuit of an unregistered cargo spaceship.
 The ship overloads its engines in an escape attempt through an asteroid field.
 Kirk orders Enterprise's shields extended around the other spacecraft to protect it until its occupants can be transported aboard Enterprise.
-This action destroys all but one of the lithium crystal circuits in the Enterprise's warp engines.
+This action severely strains the Enterprise's systems and destroys all but one of the lithium crystal circuits in the Enterprise's warp engines.

 The Enterprise beams the cargo ship's three passengers and captain aboard, just as an asteroid impact destroys their spaceship.
 In the transporter room, the captain gives his name as Leo Walsh.
 The three women who accompany him are stunningly beautiful, and they distract the male crew members of the Enterprise, excluding Mr. Spock, whose Vulcan heritage makes him immune to female charms.
 The women are intended as wives for settlers on the planet Ophiuchus III and are introduced as Ruth Bonaventure, Eve McHuron, and Magda Kovacs.
 All three signed on with Walsh to escape a situation in which their marriage prospects were slim or non-existent.

 Kirk convenes a hearing, during which the computer contradicts Walsh's testimony, reporting that his ship master's license has been revoked and forcing him to reveal his true name, Harcourt Fenton Mudd, a criminal with an extensive record.
 The hearing ends as the final lithium crystal fails.